 There are all sorts of annoying buzzwords and phrases out there in the marketing-o-sphere.
-From sticky content and actionable analytics, to SoLoMo (that’s social, local and mobile to the uninitiated), value propositions, frictionless designs and growth hacking, anyone serious about keeping up with the industry has an entire thesaurus of marketing pish-posh to wade through first.
+From sticky content and actionable analytics, to SoLoMo (that’s social, local and mobile to the uninitiated), value propositions, frictionless designs and growth hacking.
+Anyone serious about keeping up with the industry has an entire thesaurus of marketing pish-posh to wade through first.

 We’re about to add a new term to your marketing vocabulary.
 Only this one is genuinely going to improve your approach to promoting your brand.
 It’s time to ask…

-WTF is omni-channel content marketing?
+What is omni-channel content marketing?

 Why should you care about omni-channel?

 This is one reason why digital teams and marketing teams are still illogically divided within many businesses.
 Despite digital becoming an ever-more crucial aspect of marketing, many companies still have a digital division and a marketing department.
 While there may be cooperation between these two areas, the divide often results in disjointed strategies which work far less effectively apart than they would together.
-Budgets can be siloed, communication between teams can be patchy and messaging can be inconsistent, reducing effectiveness across the board.
+Budgets can becomes silos, communication between teams can be patchy and messaging can be inconsistent, reducing effectiveness across the board.